-The von Neumann’s Report proposing this architecture sparked off a race to create general-purpose computers capable to run stored programs.
-While EDVAC was delivered in 1949, one year before at the University of Manchester was built the Manchester Baby based on the von Neumann architecture and few months later at the University of Cambridge was built the Electronic Delay Storage Automatic Calculator (EDSAC).
-Also, Alan Turing worked to a stored-program computer, the Automatic Computing Engine (ACE) whose first version was released in 1950.
-In 1953 RAND Corporation built its John von Neumann Numerical Integrator and Automatic Computer (JOHNNIAC), named in honor of von Neumann.
+Von Neumann’s Report proposing this architecture sparked a race to create general-purpose computers capable of running stored programs.
+While EDVAC was delivered in 1949, a year earlier the Manchester Baby, based on the von Neumann architecture, was built at the University of Manchester, and a few months later the Electronic Delay Storage Automatic Calculator (EDSAC) was built at the University of Cambridge.
+Also, Alan Turing worked on a stored-program computer, the Automatic Computing Engine (ACE), whose first version was released in 1950.
+In 1953, the RAND Corporation built its John von Neumann Numerical Integrator and Automatic Computer (JOHNNIAC), named in honor of von Neumann.

-2.3 Bit, Bytes and Boolean algebra
+2.3 Bit, Bytes, and Boolean Algebra

-In all modern computers information (data and code instructions) is represented using a binary notation, that is a number system that uses only binary digits 0s and 1s.
+In all modern computers, information (data and code instructions) is represented using a binary notation, that is, a number system that uses only binary digits 0s and 1s.
 A binary digit, or bit, is the smallest unit of information in a computer represented by a 0 or a 1.
-Binary digits in computers are grouped together into bytes composed of eight bits (i.e., 10001101) that may represent 256 different values corresponding to the 256 different combinations of the eight bits.
-Furthermore, bytes can be grouped in words composed by two, four or eight bytes.
-EDVAC was among the first binary computers, together with Z1 by Zuse and the Atanasoff–Berry Computer.
+Binary digits in computers are grouped together into bytes composed of eight bits (e.g., 10001101) that may represent 256 different values corresponding to the 256 different combinations of the eight bits.
+Furthermore, bytes can be grouped in words composed of two, four, or eight bytes.
+The EDVAC was among the first binary computers, together with the Z1 by Zuse and the ABC.
 The EDVAC designers exploited the basic electronic components (the vacuum tubes) to represent binary information.
-The used digits 1 and 0 reflected the ‘on’ and ‘off’ states of vacuum tubes (and of transistors that in the afterwards replaced them).
+The digits 1 and 0 reflected the “on” and “off” states of vacuum tubes (and of transistors that afterward replaced them).

-Today everything stored in a computer is represented as streams of binary numbers.
-Every document, audio, image, video etc. that we access and use is stored and represented as very long sequences of bytes and words.
-Those sequences are encoded in different formats to give them sense, for example the byte “01100010” could be used to store the decimal number 98, the character ‘b’, or a given pixel in an image.
-Similarly, a bit may store the logic values ‘true’ (1) or ‘false’ (0).
-The longer is the bit sequence, the more combinations of values are available to represent a richer information.
-Binary number systems were not invented with electronic computers, they have appeared several centuries ago in different civilizations including ancient China, India, and Egypt.
+Everything stored in a computer today is represented as streams of binary numbers.
+Every document, audio, image, video, and so on that we access and use is stored and represented as very long sequences of bytes and words.
+The sequences are encoded in different formats to give them sense, for example, the byte “01100010” could be used to store the decimal number 98, the character “b”, or a given pixel in an image.
+Similarly, a bit may store the logic values “true” (1) or “false” (0).
+The longer the bit sequence, the more combinations of values are available to represent richer information.
+Binary number systems were not invented with electronic computers, they appeared several centuries ago in different civilizations including ancient China, India, and Egypt.
 Later, the binary number system was studied in the 16th and 17th centuries by European mathematicians like Harriot and Leibniz.
-In particular, Leibniz studied binary numbers reading the Chinese text I Ching.
-In this book Leibniz found a sort of basic idea to his universal concept of a language imagined for expressing mathematical, scientific, and metaphysical concepts (the so-called characteristica universalis).
-He did not succeed in defining such universal language as a sort of Esperanto of human thought, however in this endeavor he eventually contributed to the creation of foundations of symbolic logic.
+In particular, Leibniz studied binary numbers by reading the Chinese text I Ching.
+In this book, Leibniz found a sort of basic idea to his universal concept of a language imagined for expressing mathematical, scientific, and metaphysical concepts (the so-called characteristica universalis).
+He did not succeed in defining such a universal language as a sort of Esperanto of human thought; however, in this endeavor he eventually contributed to the creation of the foundations of symbolic logic.

-A follower of the Leibniz ideas was the British mathematician and logician George Boole who provided a significant contribution to the modern symbolic logic.
-In fact, around the mid-1800s, Boole published a few groundbreaking papers describing an algebraic system of logic that later was used to originate the so-called Boole's algebra or Boolean algebra [6], [7].
-In the Boolean algebra we have logic variables (not numeric) that may take two values, the truth values true and false that usually are denoted 1 and 0, respectively.
+A follower of Leibniz’s ideas was the British mathematician and logician George Boole, who provided a significant contribution to modern symbolic logic.
+Around the mid-1800s, Boole published a few groundbreaking papers describing an algebraic system of logic that was later used to originate the so-called Boole's algebra or Boolean algebra [Boole 1848, 2009].
+In Boolean algebra, we have logic variables (not numeric) that may take two values, the truth values true and false that are usually denoted 1 and 0, respectively.
 The main operations of Boolean algebra are the logical operations conjunction (and) denoted as ∧, disjunction (or) denoted as ∨, and negation (not) denoted as ¬ (see Table 2.1).